mormor-karl/mormor-karl.github.io/_posts/news/23-01-24-Therese-profil.md

 ------

-An interview with Therese Lindström Tiedemann, one of the core group researchers in Mormor Karl from Helsinki University.
+An interview with Therese Lindström Tiedemann, one of the core group researchers in Mormor Karl from the University of Helsinki.
 Please, read [here]( https://www.kielipankki.fi/uutiset/manadens-forskare-therese-lindstrom-tiedemann/).